MonaTem/Exploration-tree-for-what-happens-when-I-type-google/root/request/scheme/README.md

-# determines the appropriate "scheme" to communicate with the destination.
+# The browser determines the appropriate "scheme" to communicate with the destination.

 - The browser checks its preloaded HSTS (HTTP Strict Transport Security) list.
 This is a list of websites that have requested to be contacted via HTTPS only.
 - If the website is in the list, the browser sends its request via HTTPS instead of HTTP.